Proodeftiki F.C.: 1959–1971: In Alpha Ethniki, distinctions and relegations in Beta Ethniki

-In the period 1969-70, the Portuguese coach Severiano Correia took over the club, under the guidance of which the team performed relatively well.
+In the period 1969–70, the Portuguese manager Severiano Correia took over the club, under the guidance of which the team performed relatively well.
 With 9 wins, 13 draws and 12 defeats, Proodeftiki finished 12th in front of OFI.
-Of the total of 12 defeats, home defeated only 2 times, AEK and Panathinaikos with 0-2, respectively.
-Characteristic of the season was mainly the home win against Cyprus champion of the previous year, Olympiakos Nicosia with 9-0, as it was the biggest victory in the history of the National League at that time and at the same time the biggest home Proodeftiki victory in the top class to date.
+Of the total of 12 defeats, home defeated only 2 times, AEK and Panathinaikos with 0–2, respectively.
+Characteristic of the season was mainly the home win against Cyprus champion of the previous year, Olympiakos Nicosia with 9–0, as it was the biggest victory in the history of the National League at that time and at the same time the biggest home Proodeftiki victory in the top class to date.

 In the following period, 1970–71, Proodeftiki did not appear to be competitive at all, with just 5 wins, 14 draws and 15 defeats in 16th place in a total of 18 teams, ahead of OFI and EPA Larnaca and redeployed to B National.
-Inside it suffered 5 defeats, while from 5 of its total victories in the league, the 3 were home, where Aris Thessaloniki (2-1), Pierikos (1-0) and EPA Larnaca (2-0) respectively prevailed, while outside home of Olympiacos and Fostiras with 1-2 respectively.
+Inside it suffered 5 defeats, while from 5 of its total victories in the league, the 3 were home, where Aris (2–1), Pierikos (1–0) and EPA Larnaca (2–0) respectively prevailed, while outside home of Olympiacos and Fostiras with 1–2 respectively.